Edge modes in the fractional quantum Hall effect without extra edge fermions: Abstract

 \section{Abstract}

-We show that the bounded Chern-Simons-Landau-Ginsburg theory that describes the quantum Hall effect is anomaly free and thus does not require the addition of chiral fermions on the boundary to restore local gauge invariance.
+We show that the Chern-Simons-Landau-Ginsburg theory that describes the quantum Hall effect on a bounded sample is anomaly free and thus does not require the addition of extra chiral fermions on the boundary to restore local gauge invariance.